MRASL/mrasl_guidance_ros/readme.md

 ### Timestamps
 For now, timestamps are done relative to the ros clock whenever a message is received and parsed.
 We will need to figure out some sort of time sync thing.

+### Mission Planner
+The master branch still contains code referencing the mission planner.
+The mission planner was a service call for us to kill this node when the time came where we needed all the ressources from the onboard computer.

 ## Running
 At runtime, the GuidanceManager advertises all the possible topics for now.
 Maybe later, I can do better checking using parameters and stuff.
 Do note that due to the FPGA constraints in the Guidance, only two depth images can be computed at a time.